samh/ansible-role-packer-rhel/README.md

 Whether to install the "full" VMware tools (from `/home/vagrant/linux.iso`) or (if false) to install `open-vm-tools` using yum.

+    packer_vagrant_ssh_config: true

+Whether to install the global Vagrant public SSH key as an authorized key for the `vagrant` user.
+Disable for VMs that will not be used with Vagrant.

 ## Dependencies

 None.